Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Setup and notation

-Hille's theorem can be seen as a generalisation of the principle of differentiation under the integral sign.
-The standard counterexamples for differentiation under the integral sign can be used to show that the integrability hypotheses of Hille's theorem are necessary.
+Note that, when $\U \subseteq \Reals^{X}$, $u$ need not be Bochner integrable in order to define its mean function pointwise on $X$ as is done in \eqref{eq:mean_function}.
+However, if $m_{u}$ is the mean of $u$ in merely this weak sense, then one will have no recourse to Hille's theorem, which is essential for our proof of \Cref{thm:main}.

-Note that, for $\U \subseteq \Reals^{X}$, $u$ need not be Bochner integrable in order to define the mean function pointwise on $X$ as is done in \eqref{eq:mean_function}, but if $m_{u}$ is the mean of $u$ in merely this weak sense, then one will have no recourse to Hille's theorem, which is essential for our proof of \Cref{thm:main}.
+\begin{remark}[TANSTAAFL!]
+The hypotheses of Hille's theorem are equivalent to asking that $u$ be Bochner integrable with respect to $\norm{ \quark }_{T}$ and that $(\dom(T), \norm{ \quark }_{T})$ be a Banach space, on which $T$ is automatically a bounded $\V$-valued operator.
+However, there is ``no free lunch'': either one works with the weaker norm $\norm{ \quark }_{\U}$ at the cost of working with a closed, unbounded operator; or one works with a $(\norm{ \quark }_{T}, \norm{ \quark }_{\V})$-bounded operator at the cost of needing $\norm{ \quark }_{T}$ to be a Banach norm, which holds only when $T$ is closed anyway. \end{remark}